 However, marriage to a U.S. citizen doesn’t make a green card automatically accessible.
-The spouse of a U.S. citizen is considered an immediate relative under immigration law.
+Immigration law considers the spouse of a U.S. citizen an immediate relative for immigration purposes.
 This relationship provides unique privileges not afforded to others applying for a green card.
-Yet, there are other eligibility requirements before an individual may be eligible for a green card and file Form I-485, Application to Adjust Status.
+Yet, there are other eligibility requirements before an individual may be eligible for a green card.

 On the other hand, adjustment of status has its own challenges.
 Adjustment of status is the processing of applying for a green card from within the United States.
 One of the principal requirements for adjustment eligibility is a lawful entry.
 Generally, an adjustment of status applicant must have a legal entry.
 An applicant that entered without inspection will generally be denied.

 This Catch-22 dilemma makes it very difficult for many undocumented individuals, even with DACA, to apply for permanent residence.
-However, certain individuals are able to navigate through these issues and find a path to permanent residence (and eventually U.S. citizenship).
+However, certain individuals are able to navigate through these issues and find a path to permanent residence.
+Many are eventually able to become U.S. citizens.

 As mentioned, one of the major obstacles to a green card for many undocumented immigrants is a lawful entry.
 Generally, a lawful entry to the United States is a fundamental requirement for adjusting status to permanent resident.

 Lawful entry means that you were admitted or paroled into the United States.
 For most people, this means that you entered the United States with valid documentation and made face to face contact with a U.S. immigration officer and that officer acknowledged your entry to the United States.
 Typically, this happens at a port of entry (airports, seaports, etc.) when you share your passport and visa.
-However, at some border entries, visitors may be “waved” across while in their cars.
+However, at some border entries, the officer may “wave” the visitors across while in their cars.
 This also counts as a lawful entry as long as you had the proper documentation (e.g. Visa Waiver Program).

 If you entered with a valid visa, but that visa has since expired, you still had a lawful entry.
-For example, a child that entered the U.S. with a valid B2 visitor visa 20 years ago lawfully entered the United States.
+For example, a child that entered the U.S. with a valid B-2 visitor visa 20 years ago lawfully entered the United States.
 Even if the visa is expired now, the initial entry was legal.
-As long as this individual has not departed the United States since entering, the initial B2 entry satisfies the requirement of a lawful entry.
+As long as this individual has not departed the United States since entering, the initial B-2 entry satisfies the requirement of a lawful entry.
 Using a border crossing card at a port of entry is also a lawful entry.
 (Department of State issues a combination B-1/B-2 visa in the form of a border crossing card to certain Mexican citizens.)

 Certain people that initially entered the U.S. without inspection (unlawful entry) have obtained a lawful entry by using advance parole.
 For example, persons with DACA that traveled abroad and then entered the U.S. with advance parole have lawfully entered the United States.
 Temporary Protected Status (TPS) recipients that have entered the U.S. with an advance parole document also have a lawful entry.
 (Note: Advance parole is no longer available to DACA recipients due to changes by the Trump administration.)